SPLAB-UFCG/Moenda/README.md

 $ moenda.js --rules /home/user/md-rules.js --path /home/user/sut --exclude html,java  --config configOne.js

 /home/user/sut/file.js
-12:76  error  "This line must not exceed 75 characters."     hasLineAboveXCharacters() 51:-  error    "This file is expected to have a maximum of 50 lines"   lineCounter() 62:- error     "This file is expected to have a maximum of 1 consecutive blank lines"     consecutiveBlankLines()
+12:76  error  "This line must not exceed 75 characters."
+LineAboveXCharacters() 51:-  error    "This file is expected to have a maximum of 50 lines"   lineCounter() 62:- error     "This file is expected to have a maximum of 1 consecutive blank lines"     consecutiveBlankLines()